 Should I Lie In My Online Dating Profile?

 When it comes to lying on dating profiles, the majority has spoken.
 According to online dating deception statistics, 81% of singles lie about their height, weight, or age in their profile.

-Since almost everyone else is doing it, does that mean you should too?
+Does that mean you should too?

-But before you go off on a creative writing spree and invent The New You, remember this:
+Bending the truth can be a good idea in certain areas of your dating profile, but before you go off on a creative writing spree and invent The New You, remember this: